 On the surface, The Last Witch Hunter feels like Vin Diesel playing Vin Diesel in a Vin Diesel film, produced by Vin Diesel.
 And you may very well come away with that perspective, once you’re through.
-But if my 1.5 years in my writing program has taught me anything, it’s that the story takes precedence and it’s your job to tell the story to the best of your ability.
+But if my writing program have taught me anything, it’s that the story takes precedence and it’s your job to tell the story to the best of your ability.

 There’s a voiceover by Michael Caine which sums up where we are in the story when we are brought to the present day.
 Dolan has become a hereditary title and they have been charged with keeping Kaulder on the straight and narrow through their secret society, the Axe and the Cross, with its heavy Christian imagery.
 Michael Caine’s character is the 36th Dolan.
 Kaulder has been entrusted with a mission to help keep the human world separate from the witch world, due to a pact that was forged sometime after Kaulder became immortal.

 So in terms of story, it wasn’t anything new.
 Isn’t it always some savior character who has to save humanity from itself, or a dark power that has been sleeping for ages?
 I was kind of hoping they would twist the conventions of witches in pop culture as we know them a little bit.
 However, the filmmakers don’t paint witchcraft as black and white.

 There is an uneasy peace between Kaulder and the witches.
 He wears a bracelet with the symbol of the Axe and Cross, and they all know who he is even if they have never met each other before.
 He only punishes those who flaunt their presence because that would break the truce between humanity and the witches.